Oliv4945/jarvis/README.md

 This project is multilingual, which means that you may receive assistance, at least in French and in English.

 ---
+This branch is a port to OpenWrt (tested on Respeaker)
+---
 <details>
 	<summary id="TOC"><strong>Table Of Contents</strong></summary>
 - [Requirements]